Church for Ottoman Sultans – Hagia Eirene

 ICONOCLASTIC CROSS

-The most important mosaic decoration that you can see in this church is in the apse.
-A rare example of the Iconoclastic art, the mosaic consists of a black cross on a golden background.
-Constantine V and other proponents of Iconoclasm rejected the use of images in religious art.
-Thus, Constantine V commissioned a decorative program with a focus on the True Cross.
+The most important mosaic decoration visible today is in the apse.
+A rare example of Iconoclastic art, it consists of a black cross on a golden background.
+Constantine V and other proponents of Iconoclasm rejected religious imagery.
+So, Constantine V commissioned decorative programs focused on the True Cross.

 Church for Ottoman sultans